Getting Started

 from zarrnii import ZarrNii

-# Load an OME-Zarr dataset
+# Load a 5D OME-Zarr dataset with specific timepoints and channels

 # Perform transformations

-cropped = znimg.crop_with_bounding_box((10, 10, 10), (100, 100, 100))
+cropped = znimg.crop((10, 10, 10), (100, 100, 100))

 downsampled = cropped.downsample(level=2)